Kilim Rugs

 Kilim Rug Colors

-The most frequent colors in kilims are red, orange, yellow, green, blue, and beige.
-A kilim’s design and colors are determined mainly by personal preference and creativity, as no rules dictate how to use colors in kilims.
-That’s why they say, “Every kilim reflects the taste and character of its maker”!Today, kilim rugs are made as floor coverings for rooms and hallways and prayer rugs, tablecloths, bags, and such.
-Bearing gorgeous and interesting designs, kilim rugs can be used to decorate different environments, such as living rooms, bedrooms, hotels, and traditional Persian restaurants and teahouses.
+That's why they say, "Every kilim reflects the taste and character of its maker"!Today, kilim rugs are made as floor coverings for rooms and hallways and prayer rugs, tablecloths, bags, and such.
+Bearing gorgeous and interesting designs, kilim rugs can decorate different environments, such as living rooms, bedrooms, hotels, and traditional Persian restaurants and teahouses.

-Cyruscrafts supplies sells, and exports the finest Persian kilims to Canada, the USA, and Europe.
+CyrusCrafts supplies sells, and exports the finest Persian kilims to Canada, the USA, and Europe.
 We bring you high-class, one-of-a-kind products that will liven up and individualize your home or workplace.